Bware583/LakeErie/Docs/UserStories.md

 ## Third User - Sofware Engineering Student
 * This is the next user to integrate with the software.
-* They are interested in upgrading the software to another version, such as adding in other parameters to analyze.
+* They are interested in upgrading the software to another version, such as adding in other parameters to analyze, or adding live data functionality.
     * This may also include debugging current/new issues on the program
 * They want to be able to understand the code and add parameters as seamlessly as possible.